Have Polycystic Ovaries (PCOD)? Now Bid Goodbye To Your Pills With This Diet And Lifestyle Changes

 So I am sharing here some approaches which together form the mainstay of dealing with PCOD/PCOS and insulin sensitivity.
 That's the only way you'd ever be able to say bye-bye to your pills:

 1. Nutritional approach: Deficiency of micronutrients contributes to insulin insensitivity and compromise ovarian function.
 So,

-- Completely stay away from processed/ refined cereals (which have high glycemic index or GI).
+- Completely stay away from processed/ refined cereals (which have a high glycemic index or GI).
 Switch to wheat, rice, jowar, ragi, barley (which have low GI) and enjoy your roti, parantha, pulao, biryani, dosa, poha, upma etc.

-- Include good sources of omega-3 and omega-6 present in nuts, seeds, ghee, olives, coconut etc. Our body needs essential fatty acids for absorption of fat soluble vitamins like A, D and E.
+- Include good sources of omega-3 and omega-6 present in nuts, seeds, ghee, olives, coconut etc. Our body needs essential fatty acids for absorption of fat soluble vitamins like A, D, and E.

-- Alpha lipoic acid improves glucose uptake in cells, promotes weight loss and improves the health of ovaries.
+- Alpha-lipoic acid improves glucose uptake in cells, promotes weight loss and improves the health of ovaries.
 It is found in flaxseeds, walnuts, spinach, broccoli, peas, Brussels sprouts etc.

-- Micronutrients like selenium, zinc, chromium, magnesium, niacin and riboflavin improve sugar control and promote hormonal balance.
+- Micronutrients like selenium, zinc, chromium, magnesium, niacin, and riboflavin improve sugar control and promote hormonal balance.
 These can be obtained from a variety of whole grains, nuts, green leaves, fresh fruits and veggies, egg, seafood etc.

 - Vitamin B12 is essential to support the function of ovaries.
 So include dairy (especially curd, paneer), eggs, seafood, and sprouted/fermented items.

 - Calcium in abundant supply helps to overcome premenstrual cramps.